hjs-spec/eusair-jep-initial-assessment/EU_AI_ACT_MAPPING.md

 * **Requirement**: AI systems must achieve an appropriate level of accuracy, robustness, and cybersecurity.
 * **JEP Implementation**: **Decentralized Sidecar Security Model**
-* **Sovereign Protection**: By maintaining a **"Local Compliance Gateway,"** HJS protects a nation's digital boundaries.
+* **Sovereign Protection**: By maintaining a **"Local Compliance Gateway,"** JEP protects a nation's digital boundaries.
 Even if a global AI provider is compromised, the local state’s **Regulatory Sovereignty** remains intact.